gnodi/danf/doc/index.md

 Contribute
 ----------

-Danf is a really young framework and may be unstable and/or incomplete.
-But you can help to make it better!
-Fork it on github and feel free to improve it or to correct this documentation (is it really English?)!
+Danf is a young framework.
+You can help to make it better!
+Fork it on github and feel free to improve it.

+You can also contribute without working on the framework itself.
+In Danf, all your code is always automatically part of a **danf module**.
+This way you can then easily share your modules with other people using npm.
+You can find a list of existing **danf modules** [here](modules.md).

+Another nice way to help is to correct and/or to improve this documentation (is it really English?)!

 [←](../README.md)